MaryamHajishah/Smart-contract/Readme.md

 Note: It is assumed that only people with an account can call the functions, so no need to check for wallet existance when calling other functions except when creating one.

-## Structure

-The answer to question1 exists in file Q1.txt
-The code of question2 exists in hw3WithModifier.sol file.

 ## Etherscan link